zydou/arti/doc/dev/notes/state-management-cli.md

       host.

-      The service will be able to operate without its secret identity key until the time period specified via --up-to.
+      The service will be able to operate without its secret identity key until the time specified via --up-to.
 After that, additional keys will need to be generated.

       This command assumes the hidden service has already been initialized using